-16.2.
+20.2.
 Reporting when you are sick

-If you cannot attend work because you are sick or injured you should telephone your manager as early as possible and no later than 1 hour after the time when you are normally expected to start work.
+If you cannot attend work because you are sick or injured you should telephone, email, or inform by other similar ways your manager as early as possible and no later than 1 hour after the time when you are normally expected to start work.

-16.3.
+20.3.
 Evidence of incapacity

-You must complete a self-certification form for sickness absence of up to seven calendar days.
+You must complete a self-certification form for sickness absence of up to 3 calendar days.

-For absence you must obtain a certificate from your doctor stating that you are not fit for work, giving the reason.
-You must also complete a self-certification form to cover the first seven days.
+For absence of more than 3 consecutive days you must obtain a certificate from your doctor stating that you are not fit for work, giving the reason.
+You must also complete a self-certification form to cover the first 3 days.
 If absence continues beyond the expiry of a certificate, a further certificate must be provided.